-Today’s feast day has several meanings.
+Today’s feast day has two meanings.
 In the Roman Church we celebrate the story of the Magi visiting Jesus and offering him gifts.
 In the Eastern churches, they focus on the story of the Baptism of the Lord.
 Both celebrate the manifestation, that is, the revelation of Jesus to the whole world.

 St. Paul in today’s letter to the Ephesians proclaims that

 “The Gentiles are coheirs, members of the same body and copartners in the promise in Christ Jesus through the gospel.”
 (Ephesians 3:6)